music-suite/music-suite/docs/src/User-Guide.md

 # Traversals

 Traversals are a subtle and powerful concept.
 The basic ideas is simple: given some traversable "container" value, we have a way of *visiting its element in some order*.
+In some languages this concept is known as an [iterable container](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf).

 Traversals can be used to:

 - Extract a list of the elements
 - Find all elements matching a specific criteria
 - Compute values by running *accumulators* over matching elements
 - Change the structure by *updating* some or all of the elements

+Traversals are  to some restrictions.
+Notably, a traversal is not allowed to delete or insert new elements (though it can modify them).
-Traversals are also subject to some restrictions (TODO explain Traversal laws).
+ (TODO explain Traversal laws).

 The most common traversal is known as `traverse`, and is defined for all types that are `Traversable`.
 The type signature of `traverse` is highly general: